How To Help a Suicidal Friend

 Often, If you think something is off, it probably is – trust your gut.

-Prepare for the conversation
+Prepare for the Conversation

 Think ahead about what to say and what might happen next.

-Choose somewhere private, quiet and where the person feels comfortable.
+Choose somewhere private and quiet where the person feels comfortable.
 You don’t want to be interrupted and you want to have enough time to talk about what might come up.
 Avoid meeting in the pub or discussing these things over a beer – your effort to help will be diluted because alcohol impairs our ability to cope emotionally and recall the conversation!

 Be kind to yourself too.
 You’re not an expert and you don’t need to have all the answers.
 The most important thing is to know that listening and asking the question is the beginning towards finding a solution.
 You might not have answers but there are people out there who do know solutions your friend isn’t yet aware of.

-Be direct
+Be Direct

 The best approach is being sensitive and direct.
 Let them know that you’ve noticed a change in them and that you’re concerned.